hmc-cs-jbearer/CSoundPlusPlus/README.md

 (you only need to follow steps 1 through 3)
 * [CSound](http://csound.github.io/download.html)

-## Installing CSound++
+## Installing SoundWave

 Before beginning this step, make sure you've installed all of the dependencies listed above.
-Once you've done that, go ahead and download a copy of the CSound++ source by entering the following commands in a terminal:
+Once you've done that, go ahead and download a copy of the SoundWave source by entering the following commands in a terminal:
 ```bash
 cd ~